pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 16. List the major tasks in the scope and commitment phase of the ERP life cycle.

+* Gap Analysis: Whats missing and needs to be implemented?
+* Physical Scope: What sites (locations of company) will be addressed?
+How many users?
+* BPM Scope: Will processes be changed?
+Who's affected?
+* Technical Scope: How much modification will be done to the ERP system?
+* Resource Scope: How high are the costs for redevelopment and the overall project?
+* Implementation Scope: The How of the technical scope.

 #### 17. List the major tasks in the analysis and design phase of the ERP life cycle.

+* Decide on experts & consultants
+* analyse detailed user requirements
+* map differences current-planned (detailed for each process)
+* Design a change management plan
+* Data & system conversion
+* Training

+*I am unsure about the training and the data/system conversion.
+While the former sounds like something done parallel to the implementation phase (preparing the users), the latter actually belongs to the implementation phase.*

 #### 18. List the major tasks in the acquisition and development phase of the ERP life cycle.

+Install and release systems.
+Conversion can be done by one of the four phases:

+* Phased
+* Pilot
+* Parallel
+* Big Bang

 #### 19. What is the role of change management in the ERP life cycle?